aws/aws-for-fluent-bit/README.md

 Use `make release` to build the image.
 To run the integration tests, run `make integ-dev`.
-The `make integ-dev` command will run the integration tests for all of our plugins- kinesis streams, and cloudwatch.
+The `make integ-dev` command will run the integration tests for all of our plugins- kinesis streams, kinesis firehose, and cloudwatch.

-To run integration tests separately, execute `make integ-cloudwatch` or `make integ-kinesis`.
+To run integration tests separately, execute `make integ-cloudwatch` or `make integ-kinesis` or `make integ-firehose`.

 [Documentation on GitHub steps for releases](Release_Process.md).